 Posted On May 6, 2023 Consumer Privacy & Data Breaches

-It is crucial that you know what is at stake if you receive a data breach notification.
-Console & Associates, P.C.’s data breach lawyers are conducting an investigation into the Pinnacle data breach on behalf of individuals whose personal information was compromised.
-Those who have been affected by this breach and would like to discuss the potential consequences of identity theft, preventative measures they can take, and potential legal recourse they may have against Pinnacle Propane are invited to schedule a free consultation with us as part of our investigation.
+It is crucial that you know what is at stake if you get a data breach notification.
+Data breach lawyers at Console & Associates, P.C. are looking into the Metropolitan Opera hack on behalf of those whose data was compromised.
+Anyone who has been harmed by this breach and would like to discuss their concerns about identity theft, steps they may take to protect themselves, and potential legal avenues for seeking compensation from Metropolitan Opera are welcome to schedule a free consultation as part of our investigation.

 The Metropolitan Opera, which has been performing in New York City since 1883, typically presents about 27 operas per season (from September to May).
 Since opening in 1883, the Metropolitan Opera has grown to employ more than 918 people, earn an estimated $200 million annually, and provide performances Monday through Saturday evenings and on Saturday afternoons.

 The Met reported suspicious activity on December 6, 2022, and filed a report with the Maine Attorney General’s office.
 The Met immediately shut down its networks and called in outside data security experts to determine what had happened.

 According to The Met’s findings, an unidentified and unauthorized third party accessed the company’s computer network between September 30, 2022 and December 6, 2022.
 The Met also found that the intruder accessed files that may have held consumers’ private information.